JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 {type="note"}

 #### Constructor
-Project/Module level service constructors can have a `Project`/`Module` argument.
+Project/Module-level service constructors can have a `Project`/`Module` argument.
 To improve startup performance, avoid any heavy initializations in the constructor.

 > Please note that using constructor injection is deprecated (and not supported in [Light Services](#light-services)) for performance reasons.